CodeMan99/caelum-revelat/README.md

 A minimal DSL to create [Bruno][] filters using [Template Literals][].

+## Explanation of the Name

+The name _Caelum Revelat_ is Latin for _Heaven Reveals_.
+This is a nod to the life work of Giordano Bruno - see the [Bruno Introduction][] for more context.

 ## Target Audience

 This library is designed to be used in web frontends making requests to any